-Emilio Ferrara is a visiting associate professor of communication and computer science at USC Annenberg and at the USC Viterbi Department of Computer Science.
+Emilio Ferrara is a professor of computer science and communication at the USC Viterbi Department of Computer Science and USC Annenberg.
 His research focus has been at the intersection between developing theory and methods for network analysis and applying them to study socio-technical systems and information networks.
 He is concerned with understanding the implications of technology and communication networks on human behavior, and their effects on society at large.
 His work spans from studying the web and social networks, to collaboration systems and academic networks, from team science to online crowds.

 Ferrara has published more than 150 articles on social networks, machine learning and network science that have appeared on venues like the Proceeding of the National Academy of Sciences and Communications of the ACM.
 His research is supported by DARPA, IARPA, the Air Force and the Office of Naval Research.

 COMM 557: Data Science for Communication and Social Networks